 Wax isn’t the only thing that helps to get the sparks flying.
 Here are some other simple homemade fire starter idea to get your DIY juices flowing.

-This is a good method for lighting a fire at camp, in the back yard.
+This is a good method for lighting a fire at camp or in the back yard.

 - Take on old jam jar with a lid that seals well and half fill it with rubbing alcohol.
 You can get this at most pharmacies if you don’t have any kicking around the house.